Pieces (Manassas album): Songs

 "Witching Hour" - Left off the debut, but later rerecorded for Chris Hillman's first solo album.

-"Sugar Babe" - A rehearsal of the song that would become a staple of the bands live shows.
+"Sugar Babe" - A rehearsal of the song that would become a staple of the band's live shows.

 "Lies" - The original version of the song recorded in Criteria Studios, Miami, with Joe Walsh guesting on guitar.

 "My Love Is a Gentle Thing" - Stills' love song to his beloved Hawaiian Islands; alone and overdubbed in the middle of 1975 at Criteria.

 "Like a Fox" - Uncompleted song, Bonnie Raitt turned up to sing the chorus.

 "Word Game" - Electric version recorded during a Manassas rehearsal.

 "Tan Sola y Triste" - A lyric-less jam for the second album, that turned into "Pensamiento".

 "Fit to Be Tied" - Later reworked and rerecorded as "Shuffle Just as Bad" for the 1975 Stills album.

 "Love and Satisfy" - Originally recorded for Down the Road, but left off at the last minute.
 Later remade for The Souther-Hillman-Furay Band.

 "High and Dry" - A slow blues jam - based on a riff from Ray Charles' version of Doc Pomus' "Lonely Avenue" - was often jammed and recorded as a warm up.
 The live audience sound heard here was added as a studio experiment.

 "Panhandle Rag" - Stills and the Burrito Boys, jamming during the first week in Miami.
 Joe Lala is playing the tempo on a box, Bryon Berline is playing fiddle, and Chris Hillman is playing mandolin.

 "Uncle Pen" - Byron Berline sings this Bill Monroe tune, with Stills flat-picking guitar and Chris Hillman playing Mandolin.

 "Do You Remember the Americans" - Earlier version than released, with Al Perkins bluegrass banjo to the fore.

 "Dim Lights, Thick Smoke, (And Loud, Loud Music)" - Another one the Burritos had been playing live.

 "I Am My Brother" - Stills playing alone.